 A player keeps their turn until they choose to stop or they cannot advance (like the last of the examples above).
 In the former case, the progress markers for the columns advanced are moved up to the locations of the temporary markers.
 In the latter case, the temporary markers are removed; the progress markers are not moved.

-- One advanced 3 steps on column 7, 2 steps on column 8, and 1 step on column 9, after previously have advanced 4 steps on column 6 and 3 steps on column 9.
+- The player advanced 3 steps on column 7, 2 steps on column 8, and 1 step on column 9, after previously have advanced 4 steps on column 6 and 3 steps on column 9.
 They roll the dice and cannot advance.
-The temporary markers are removed and the progress markers remain at 4 steps on column 6 and 3 steps on column 9.
+The temporary markers are removed, and the progress markers remain at 4 steps on column 6, and 3 steps on column 9.

 Completing A Column

-When one decides to stop and they have reached the end of some column, that column is scored for that player and no other player may advance in that column.
-For example, if column 5 has been scored and one splits a 2,3,4,5 to 2,3 and 4,5, they cannot advance on column 5 because it has been scored.
+When the player decides to stop and they have reached the end of a column, that column is scored for that player and no other player may advance in that column.
+For example, if column 5 has been scored and the player splits a 2,3,4,5 to 2,3 and 4,5, they cannot advance on column 5 because it has been scored.

-The strategy of the game revolves on knowing when to stop.
+The strategy of the game is based on knowing when to stop.
 As one keeps playing, they still have the risk of losing all progress on the turn; stopping will save the progress but gives the other players a turn each.
 Knowing which is more beneficial helps.